AlexandrovLab/SigProfilerClusters/README.md

 ```
 3. Now the original mutations can be partitioned into clustered and non-clustered sets using the required parameters below:
 ```
->> from SigProfilerHotSpots import SigProfilerHotSpots as hp
+>> from SigProfilerClusters import SigProfilerClusters as hp
 >> hp.analysis(project, genome, contexts, simContext, input_path)
 ```
 See below for a detailed list of available parameters